jtyang-chem/sincDVR_py/README.md

-A python version code basically from @zhaiyusci 's work.
+A python version code basically from @zhaiyusci 's C++ code work.

 With wavefunction plot function add by me.